When is Donald Trump going on trial?

 Donald Trump arrested for fourth time

-Donald Trump’s 2024 calendar is quickly booking up with court dates corresponding to his plentiful criminal indictments and civil lawsuits.
+Donald Trump’s calendar is jam packed with court dates corresponding to his plentiful criminal indictments and civil lawsuits.

 The ex-president and his legal team are preparing for a busy year ahead as they attempt to juggle the many trial dates while Mr Trump continues his campaign for 2024 president.